 - Wash your hands thoroughly before touching anyone’s face or hands, before eating, etc.

-- Don’t wear a mask more than one day.
-Change your mask daily.
+- It is also recommended that some mask should not wear daily.
+Change your mask daily or if it is made up of cloth then wash it regularly.
 Try not to touch your outside part of the mask.
 If you did it, then wash your hand properly.

 - Do not share food, cups, utensils, towels, etc.